Kronuz/Xapiand/docs/_docs/reference-guide/indices/create-api.md

 ```
 {% endcapture %}
 {% include curl.html req=req %}

-This create an index named twitter with all default setting.

 {: .note .warning }
 `PUT /twitter/` is not the same as `PUT /twitter`, the former creates index